tejuscs/ADBD-Labs/adb-build-always-on-apps/adb-build-always-on-apps.md

-# Build 'Always-On' applications on the Autonomous Database
+# Build 'Always-On' applications on the Autonomous AI Database

 ## Introduction
-The Oracle Autonomous Database allows you to build 'Always-On' applications. i.e. applications need not go down during planned maintenance operations on the database, database scaling or even unplanned database outages such as node failures.
-This is possible due to a feature of the Oracle Autonomous Database called 'Transparent Application Continuity'.
+The Oracle Autonomous AI Database allows you to build 'Always-On' applications. i.e. applications need not go down during planned maintenance operations on the database, database scaling or even unplanned database outages such as node failures.
+This is possible due to a feature of the Oracle Autonomous AI Database called 'Transparent Application Continuity'.

 TAC uses a combination of Oracle RAC, Oracle Notification Service (ONS), Transparent Application Failover and Application Replay to cleanly failover your application to a surviving node and replaying in-transit transaction to provide a seamless user experience.